openstreams/wflow/doc/wflow_emwaq.rst

    Type of the results saved by wflow_sbm.
 Indicate which type of file the coupling should read from.
 Options are:

    -  input_type: type of wflow outputs to read.
-Can be netcdf or PCRaster map  files or csv tables.
+Can be "netcdf" or PCRaster "map"  files or "csv" tables.
 The csv tables option is the one to use if aggregation of results to subcatchments is chosen.
    -  netcdfinput: name of the possible NetCDF output file of wflow_sbm is required.
 Can be left empty if input_type is either map or csv.

    Options for wflow_emwaq run (0 to turn off or 1 to turn on):

    -  write_ascii: dynamic data for D-Emission/WAQ are saved in binary files.
 If this option is on, an ASCII copy will also be created.
 Default is 0.
    -  write_structure: if on, structure data for D-Emission/WAQ are produced.
+Note that this option cn be used without previsouly running wflow_sbm.
 Default is 1.
    -  write_dynamic: if on, dynamic data for D-Emission/WAQ are produced.
 Default is 1.
    -  fraction: if on, produce additional structure files used for Delwaq fraction mode.
 Default is 0.
    -  emission: if on, a coupling for D-Emission will be prepared.
 If off, a coupling for Delwaq will be prepared.
 Default is 0.